Biology and Biotechnology

 BB 2550: Cell Biology

-The goal of this course is to help students to develop a working understanding of the unifying concepts that define cell structure and function including replication, metabolism, regulation, communication and death.
+The goal of this course is to help students to develop a working understanding of the unifying concepts that define cell structure and function including replication, metabolism, regulation, communication and transport.
 Applications in therapeutics, molecular medicine, and genetic engineering will be introduced.
 Classic and current research examples will provide practice in hypothesis generation and testing as well as making clear the importance of a working knowledge of cell biology to support advances in biotechnology and medicine.
 The course serves as the foundation of all fields of modern biology, and is recommended for all BBT and other life science majors.

-BB 2902: Enzymes, Proteins, and Purification
+BB 2802: Enzymes, Proteins, and Purification Laboratory

-BB 2903: Anatomy and Physiology
+BB 2803: Anatomy and Physiology Laboratory

-BB 2904: Ecology, Environment, and Animal Behavior
+BB 2804: Ecology, Environment, and Animal Behavior Laboratory

-BB 2915: Searching for Solutions in Soil: Microbial and Molecular Investigations
+BB 2815: Microbial and Molecular Investigations Laboratory

 Students in this course will be part of a national student crowd sourcing initiative, developed in response to a decreasing supply of effective antibiotics and increased microbial resistance, to identify novel antibiotics produced by soil bacteria.
 Operating in an authentic research paradigm, students will gain skill in the process of scientific inquiry, including hypothesis generation and testing, and in common procedures of microbial culture and characterization.
-They will learn about and have the opportunity to use the techniques of recombinant DNA including the use of plasmids, restriction enzymes, and PCR.
-At the conclusion of the course students will report their findings in a poster style format and will be able to see the results of other groups around the country.
-Students may not receive credit for this course and either BB 2901 and BB 2905.
+They will learn about and have the opportunity to use the techniques of recombinant DNA including plasmids, restriction enzymes, and PCR.
+At the conclusion of the course students will report their findings in poster format and will be able to see the results of other groups around the country.

 BB 2917: Hunting for Phage